Going In with Keith Fullerton Whitman, Christina Wheeler, Friends Meeting, Camille Altay at Opus 40

 Keith Fullerton Whitman’s body of work is vast.
 Since the early ’90s, the Brooklyn-based electronic musician has recorded a wealth of albums for labels like Kranky, Editions Mego, Planet µ and PAN; taken to the stage at venues as diverse as the Labyrinth festival and the Columbia University Computer Music Center; collaborated with everyone from Thurston Morre to Terry Riley; and made music from across the spectrum of electronic experimentation.
 Keith has mastered every release on Going In, and has a forthcoming piece we will be releasing before this event.
 We have never heard Keith do the same thing twice, and he plays to his environment, so it will be interesting to see what he comes up with at Opus 40.

-Camille was born in Chicago, resides in Climax, NY, and though identified primarily as a painter, found a spiritual home in raves and underground music in the late 90s.
+Camille Altay was born in Chicago, resides in Climax, NY, and though identified primarily as a painter, found a spiritual home in raves and underground music in the late 90s.
 In a former life, the artist was employed by Universal Studios and traveled extensively painting facades for theme parks across the US and Asia.
 These worlds collide into a deeply material practice which seeks proof of the real.
 Camille’s band Birds of Prey has released music on Kathexis and Mysteries of the Deep.
-Camille created the very cool sound reactive sculpture at our Basilica Hudson event and has an upcoming release on Going In.
+Camille created the very cool sound reactive sculpture at our Basilica Hudson event and just released an album on Going In.

 We don’t tolerate the kinds of behaviors that tell already marginalized people that they aren’t welcome or that their bodies aren’t safe.
 Consensual touch, respect for personal space, and being gentle with others’ mental states are all ways that members of our community express that collective care and safety are necessary for a good event.
 We don’t permit leering, commenting about others’ bodies, following people, taking photos or videos without consent, or other types of disrespectful or dehumanizing behavior – and being intoxicated enough that you can’t engage with these agreements is no excuse for harmful behavior and won’t be tolerated at our events.
 We suggest familiarizing yourself with our values and code of conduct before attending this event: